Psychology Degrees, Schools, and Careers in Hawaii

 Schools like Grand Canyon University, Colorado Technical University Online, Capella University, and Baker College Online are just some of the schools that offer online psychology degrees of different levels to students in Hawaii.
 Schools like Capella, the University of the Rockies, and Walden University even offer doctoral degrees in psychology entirely online for students who wish to become licensed psychologists but can’t or don’t want to take courses in the traditional format.

 This is not a comprehensive list of online psychology schools in Hawaii and so if none of these options are for you, make sure to check out our schools listing page for more information about online psychology schools in Hawaii and programs in your area.

 Career Opportunities for Psychologists in Hawaii

 Hawaii doesn't just boast an abnormally high population of professional psychologists but it also offers nearly unmatched average salaries for its professionals in the industry.
-The United States Bureau of Labor Statistics said in May of 2014 that Hawaii employed 770 professional psychologists who made an average annual salary of $87,620.
-That may not be a high number when looked at nationally, but nearly 800 professional psychologists spread across the islands mean a wealth of opportunity for students aspiring to start their psychology careers in Hawaii.
-There is more good news for the industry in Hawaii as the state’s research and statistics office estimates that between 2008 and 2018, employment of psychologists in Hawaii will grow seven percent and there will be a number of new job openings for professional psychologists looking for work.
+The United States Bureau of Labor Statistics said in May of 2022 that Hawaii employed about 660 professional psychologists whose average annual salaries ranged from $96,680 and $111,450 depending on specialty.
+With nearly 700 professional psychologists spread across the islands, there seems to be a wealth of opportunities for students aspiring to start their psychology careers in Hawaii.
+There is more good news for the industry in Hawaii as government sources estimate that between 2020 and 2030, employment of psychologists in Hawaii will grow 14% and there will be a number of new job openings for professional psychologists looking for work.
 If nothing else, it is clear that Hawaii values the importance of psychologists and has done an excellent job of attracting plenty of worthwhile and talented professionals to the island.
 Learn more about HI psychologist license requirements.

 Psychologist Salary in Hawaii